 Glimpses of the past can be seen in León's historic buildings, architecture, and Roman walls.
-Once the capital of an important Christian Kingdom in the Middle Ages, León has many glorious cathedrals, with grand steeples and beautiful stained glass windows.
+Once the capital of an important Christian Kingdom in the Middle Ages, León has many beautiful cathedrals, with grand steeples and interesting stained glass windows.

-PROGRAM DATES: Exact program dates change from year to year and you wil be notified of your terms specific dates in your acceptance letter.
-General program dates (including mandatory orientation and Spanish crash course) are:
+PROGRAM DATES: Exact program dates change from year to year and you will be notified of your terms specific dates in your acceptance letter.

 Fall: Beginning of September- mid December

 Spring: Early January- early June